Glastonbury Festival Events Ltd

 Training

-10 - All GFEL stewards working on site are required to complete the Glastonbury Festival Basic Steward Training Course (henceforth referred to as “Training Course”) within the last five years (non-festival years are included in this five year period) which consists of 3 modules:
+10 - All GFEL stewards working on site are required to complete the Glastonbury Festival Basic Steward Training Course (henceforth referred to as “Training Course”) within the last five years (non-festival years are included in this five-year period) which consists of 2 elements:

 A live online 2 hour Zoom session that covers the principles of stewarding and what is expected of you

-Evaluation (EVAL); this is a short confirmation questionaire which you complete after the online training.
+Evaluation (EVAL); this is a short confirmation questionnaire which you complete after the online training.

-Please note that the steward MINICONF (for Team Leaders and other Key Personnel) does not count as Basic Training - all stewards, even Team Leaders etc. must have been trained within the last five years in order to volunteer on site.
+Please note that the Steward Mini Conference (for Team Leaders and other Key Personnel) does not count as Basic Training.

 LOVE THE FARM, LEAVE NO TRACE

-We expect you as stewards to play your part in keeping your carbon footprint to a minimum, so do please consider how you travel, and what you bring.
-Try and minimise the amount of non-recyclable waste you generate.
+We expect you as stewards to play your part in keeping your carbon footprint to a minimum, so please consider how you travel, and what you bring.
+Try to minimise the amount of non-recyclable waste you generate.

 ADDITIONAL ASPECTS